 Thus the entire awarding process is transparently documented, traceable and tamper-proof.
 The clear, previously defined set of rules also ensures suppliers an objective awarding of contracts by the auctioning company.

 The selection of the appropriate auction rule and awarding method is particularly important in auctions.
 Here, SupplyOn’s experts can advise and support the buyer with their 20 years of experience in the form of a so-called Managed Auction.
 The consultation begins with an initial meeting to clarify the initial situation, the objectives and the criteria for the award.
 It considers the market situation (bidder market vs. buyer’s market?) as well as the internal situation of the customer (how can the internal stakeholders be optimally integrated to contribute to the auction result?).
 After a detailed analysis, SupplyOn makes a recommendation as to the exact auction strategy – i.e. internal requirements, auction format and auction procedure.
 These factors are essential; they directly influence the success of an auction.

 Once the auction strategy is selected, SupplyOn prepares the auction in the system.
 In this context, test auctions are conducted with suppliers and they are familiarized with the software before the official auction starts.
-During the auction, SupplyOn monitors the progress of the auction and makes recommendations if necessary.
+During the auction, SupplyOn tracks the progress of the auction and monitors the login and bidding status of the bidders.
+If one of the bidders is not logged in or has not yet submitted a bid, SupplyOn will contact him and remind him.
 Once the auction is over, a comprehensive analysis is carried out, the findings of which can be incorporated into future auctions.

 How to ensure the success of an online auction

 A successful auction has a high auction dynamic.
 Therefore it is important to motivate suppliers to make attractive bids.
 It is important to achieve a certain balance.
 To ensure this, you need negotiating skills as well as expertise, which only comes with time and experience.